Frequently Asked Questions

 For mileage claims over $75, instead of attaching a receipt, attach a screenshot showing a map of your itinerary with the calculated distance.

 Issues with reimbursement

-I recieved a bill for an outstanding balance on my travel card.
+I received a bill for an outstanding balance on my travel card.
 Should I pay it?

 A: First, verify that your most recent voucher was paid to the travel card account.
 Go to the Vouchers tab of Concur, then click on the voucher number you want to view and choose View Summary.
 In the voucher view, navigate down to the Totals and travel advances section and verify the amount on the Pay to Charge Card line.
 This amount should match with a payment made to the travel card in your travel card statement.
 Links + Instructions for viewing online statements here If it does, and there is still a remaining balance, it is likely that you used the travel card to pay for something that was either claimed as CASH on the voucher, or not claimed at all.